tyukei/chro_plus_hp/README.md

 # File Path

 - .github: github action files
-- production: if you want to upload files to ftp server, you can use this folder
-- stage: if you want to upload files to github page, you can use this folder
+- production: if you want to upload files to ftp server and github page, you can use this folder
 - work/generate-ai: theses files are made by gamma which is generate ai web site tool
 - work/scratch: theses files are made by hand coding inspired by generate-ai files